 To execute an EXEC-system level command from configuration mode or any configuration submode, use the do command in any configuration mode.

-EXEC commands
+do EXEC commands

-Specifies to execute an EXEC-system level command (see Table 7: Table 4-4 Command Options for Do Command (Continued)).
+EXEC commands Specifies to execute an EXEC-system level command (see Table 7: Table 4 Command Options for Do Command (Continued)).

 Table 7: Table 4-4 Command Options for Do Command (Continued)